-- The primary concern of these guidelines is to protect, for cultural and aesthetic reasons, the attractive appearance of the town after more than 150 years of growth and change.
+- the attractive appearance of the town after more than 150 years of growth and change.
 Adherence to these guidelines also promises economic advantage for the town.
 Akaroa's appealing appearance and atmosphere help make it a desirable place to live, and an attractive place to visit.
 The town's architectural and historical heritage contributes greatly to its appeal as a holiday destination.
 By helping to protect the intrinsic characteristics of the town, the guidelines will assist in strengthening the town's major economic base and potentially enhance the value of your property. - iv.
 New buildings, or significant alterations to existing buildings in the Commercial Banks Peninsula Zone are the main concern of these guidelines.
 However, many of the principles and specific guidelines could also be applied to the town's advantage in the residential areas which surround the Commercial Banks Peninsula Zone.